vnthanhdng/intro-to-ai/Search and Problem Solving/Constraint Satisfaction Problems.md

 - **Independent Subproblems:** Separate constraint graphs can be solved independently.
 - **Tree-Structured CSPs:** Solvable in $$ O(nd^2) (linear time).$$
+	Algorithm for tree-structured CSPs:
+	- Order: choose a root variable, order variables so that parents precede children.
+	- Remove backward: For i = n : 2, apply RemoveInconsistent(Parent(X_i), X_j) (arc consistency from sub tree and building up to the root)
+	- Assign forward: For i = 1 : n, assign X consistently with Parent(X_i)
 - **Cutset Conditioning:** Assign a small subset of variables to break cycles, leaving a tree.
+	Nearly Tree-Structured CSPs
+	- Conditioning: instantiate a variable, prune its neighbors' domains
+	- Cutset conditioning: instantiate (in all ways) a set of variables such that the remaining constraint graph is a tree
+	- Cutset size c gives runtime $$ O((d^c) (n -c) d^2) $$, which is very fast for small c.

 ---